msdalp/msdalp.github.io/_posts/2018-04-24-Java-Jersey-Filters-and-JDBI-Injection.markdown

 }
 {% endhighlight %}

-Representation of that model in java would be like above and make sure you have proper getters and setters, otherwise JSON conversion will fail.
-Also do not forget to add `@JsonProperty` for Jackson and it can ignore the password part while returning the model.
+Representation of that model in java can be defined as above and make sure getter and setter methods are implemented, otherwise automatic JSON conversion will fail (depends on the library).
+Jackson uses `@JsonProperty(access = JsonProperty.Access.WRITE_ONLY)` for write only fields which will be only added while reading from JSON to object but not the other way.
 JDBI interface for this class is given below and it is pretty straightforward.
 {% highlight java %}
 public interface UserDao{